 Fitness teachers need to be capable of completing the exercise programs they design for students and should have strong communication skills.
 They also need to be good at motivating people and must have strong planning and organization skills.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) states that jobs for fitness trainers and aerobic instructors were expected to increase by about eight percent from 2014-2024, as fast as average for most fields.
-The median annual salary for fitness trainers and aerobics instructors was about $36,160 in May 2015 (www.bls.gov).
-Many employers only offer part time hours, so it is common for fitness trainers to work at multiple fitness centers in order to work a full-time schedule.
+The U.S. Bureau of Labor Statistics (BLS) states that jobs for fitness trainers and aerobics instructors were expected to increase by about 10% from 2016-2026, faster than the average for all occupations.
+The median annual salary for fitness trainers and aerobics instructors was about $39,210 in May 2017 (www.bls.gov).
+Many employers only offer part-time hours, so it is common for fitness trainers to work at multiple fitness centers in order to work a full-time schedule.

 Alternative Career Options

 This career option focuses on the prevention and healing of injuries to individuals of all ages.
 They also plan exercise programs to treat injuries.
 Depending on the state, a bachelor's or master's degree may be required, in addition to certification or licensure.
-The BLS reported a 21% job growth between 2014 and 2024.
-May 2015 statistics from the BLS showed that the median salary for athletic trainers was $44,670.
+The BLS reported a 23% projected job growth between 2016 and 2026.
+May 2017 statistics from the BLS showed that the median salary for athletic trainers was $46,630.

-Several careers are listed among recreation workers, including camp counselors, activity specialists and recreation supervisors.
+Several positions are listed among recreation workers, including camp counselors, activity specialists and recreation supervisors.
 These professionals plan activities related to sports, music, gymnastics and arts.
-Educations spans from on-the-job training to a bachelor's degree.
-As a group, recreation workers are expected to see a 10% improvement in job opportunities from 2014 to 2024, according to the BLS.
-This group earned a median annual income of $23,320 in 2015.
+Education spans from on-the-job training to bachelor's degree programs.
+As a group, recreation workers are expected to see a 9% improvement in job opportunities from 2016 to 2026, according to the BLS.
+This group earned a median annual income of $24,540 in 2017.